bobbobbio/come_boy/README.md

 Limited save-state functionality.
 F2 to save a state, and F3 to load a state.
 Save states are stored in the current-working-directory as `save_state.bin`

+SRAM (GamePak save-data) is stored in a file with a `.sav` extension in the same directory as the passed ROM file.

 There is little UI right now.
 If you are running it on Windows, you can drag-and-drop a ROM file onto the emulator `.exe`.
 For Linux or OS X you have to pass the path to the ROM via the command-line